Take part in Random Acts of Wildness at Eycott Hill Nature Reserve

 Run by The Wildlife Trusts, 30 Days Wild is a month-long nature challenge to inspire people to go wild for 30 days and bring a bit more nature into their daily lives.

 Located between Keswick and Penrith, near to the village of Mungrisdale, Eycott Hill Nature Reserve is 216 hectares of exceptionally rich wildlife habitat and is a Site of Special Scientific Interest for the plant life in the wetlands and its geology.
 Car parking and entry to the nature reserve is free of charge.
-Click here to find out more about Eycott Hill Nature Reserve or to request the latest news by email.
+Visit our Eycott Hill Nature Reserve page.